-Tom Nunan is best known as founder and partner of Bull’s Eye Entertainment, a mid-sized independent film and television production company.
-During his oversight as a partner in Bull's Eye, Nunan generated a television and film slate of more than 50 projects, including creating a strategic alliance with Sony Pictures TV.
-Nunan and his partners achieved worldwide fame and success for producing their Academy Award-winning Best Picture Crash, as well as other beloved titles including The Illusionist, Thumbsucker and Employee of the Month.
-Nunan also supervised the creation and production of many high-profile television projects including the Starz cable network adaptation of the series Crash, the Lifetime series Angela's Eyes and the CBS comedies All Grown Up and The Papdits.
+Tom Nunan is best known as founder and partner of Bull’s Eye Entertainment, a mid-sized independent film and television production company in Los Angeles.
+During his oversight as a partner in Bull's Eye, Nunan has generated a television and film slate of more than 50 projects, including creating a strategic alliance with Sony Pictures TV.
+Nunan and his partners achieved worldwide fame and success as producers of the Academy Award-winning Crash, which was named Best Picture in 2006, as well as other beloved titles including The Illusionist, Thumbsucker and Employee of the Month.
+Nunan also supervised the creation and production of many high-profile television projects such as the Starz cable network series adaptation of Crash, the Lifetime series Angela's Eyes and the CBS comedies All Grown Up and The Papdits.

 Prior to forming Bull's Eye, Nunan was president of the United Paramount Network (UPN) now known as The CW.
-Nunan grew the network from two nights a week to its present schedule of six nights and had oversight of many departments including development & programming, scheduling, marketing, business affairs and a “dotted line” oversight of affiliates and sales.
-Nunan supervised more than 70 employees in the Los Angeles-based national headquarters, but also consulted and helped supervise the local programming efforts of many of the major market stations that help comprise the UPN web of stations.
-Nunan's successes while president of UPN included building many successful “event nights” of programming, including a highly rated African-American skewing Monday night schedule; a female teen drama night on Tuesdays; a science-fiction based programming grid for Wednesdays with a hugely successful W.W.E. franchise of wrestling on Thursdays.
-Fridays comprised UPN's Original Movie night, with Sunday's made up of a mix of younger skewing comedies and event dramas.
+Nunan grew the network from two nights a week to its present schedule of six nights and had oversight of many departments including development & programming, scheduling, marketing and business affairs, and had a “dotted line” oversight of affiliates and sales.
+Nunan supervised more than 70 employees in the Los Angeles-based national headquarters, but also consulted and helped supervise the local programming efforts of many major market stations that comprised the UPN web of stations.
+Nunan's accomplishments as president of UPN included building successful “event night” programming: a highly rated African-American skewing Monday night; a female teen-drama skewing Tuesday night; a science-fiction based programming grid on Wednesdays; a hugely successful WWE franchise on Thursdays; an original movie night on Fridays; and a mix of younger-skewing comedies and event dramas on Sundays.

-Nunan's work at growing The Fox Broadcasting Company is what led to interest from the NBC network.
-While at Fox, Nunan originally ran its enormously successful comedy department — leading the way with The Ben Stiller Show, Martin, Living Single, In Living Color, Mad TV, Flying Blind and many others.
-Nunan's success as a comedy executive ultimately led to his oversight of all of Fox's primetime — including reality, comedy, drama and late night.
-Nunan was part of the team that grew Fox from a two-night-a-week service to a seven-night-a-week service.
+NBC’s initial interest in Nunan stemmed from the work he did helping to expand The Fox Broadcasting Company from a two-night-a-week to a seven-night-a-week service.
+While at Fox, he ran its enormously successful comedy department — leading the way with shows such as The Ben Stiller Show, Martin, Living Single, In Living Color, Mad TV and Flying Blind.
+His success as a comedy executive ultimately led to him overseeing all of Fox's primetime — including reality, comedy, drama and late night.